Hyperbolic Topological Band Insulators: Abstract

 \section{Abstract}

-The Bloch band theory describes energy levels of crystalline media by a collection of bands in momentum space.
-These bands can be characterized by non-trivial topological invariants, which via bulk-boundary correspondence imply protected boundary states inside the bulk energy gap.
 Recently, hyperbolic lattices that tile the negatively curved hyperbolic plane emerged as a new paradigm of synthetic matter, and their energy levels were characterized by a band structure in a four- (or higher-)dimensional momentum space.
-To explore the uncharted topological aspects arising in hyperbolic band theory, we here introduce elementary models of hyperbolic topological band insulators: the \emph{hyperbolic Haldane model} and the \emph{hyperbolic Kane-Mele model}; both obtained by replacing the hexagonal cells of their Euclidean counterparts by octagons.
+To explore the uncharted topological aspects arising in hyperbolic band theory, we here introduce elementary models of hyperbolic topological band insulators: the hyperbolic Haldane model and the hyperbolic Kane-Mele model; both obtained by replacing the hexagonal cells of their Euclidean counterparts by octagons.
 Their non-trivial topology is revealed by computing topological invariants in both position and momentum space.
 The bulk-boundary correspondence is evidenced by comparing bulk and boundary density of states, by modelling propagation of edge excitations, and by their robustness against disorder.